percy/percy-selenium-java/RELEASING.md

 $ gpg --import secret-percy-release-key.asc
 ```

 It will prompt you for the key passphrase, which you can also find in 1password.
+Search for "Java release private key".

 ### Create a local settings.xml with our Sonatype credentials